HARBBEY21166/AgentVerse/README.md

 You've successfully launched AgentVerse.
 Now the fun begins.
 Here’s a roadmap to get you acquainted with your new AI-powered creation:

-1.  **Start a Conversation:** Open your browser to `http://localhost:9002` and start a new chat.
+1.  **Start a Conversation:** Open your browser and start a new chat.
 Get a feel for the default agent's personality.
 2.  **Generate Code:** Ask your agent to create a UI component.
 For example: *"Create a login form with a password visibility toggle."* Then, open the generated code in the **Sandbox** to see it come to life instantly.
 3.  **Customize Your Agent:** Navigate to the **Settings** page.
 This is where you take control.
 Give your agent a new name, a unique role (like "Sarcastic Code Reviewer"), and custom instructions.
 Go back to the chat and see how its personality has transformed.
 4.  **Dive into the Code:**